Vatican: OK to get virus vaccines using abortion cell lines

 In its statement, the Vatican explained that obtaining vaccines that do not pose an ethical dilemma is not always possible.
 It cited circumstances in countries “where vaccines without ethical problems are not made available to physicians and patients” or where special storage or transport conditions make their distribution more difficult.

+Getting vaccinated against the coronavirus “ought to be understood as an act of charity toward the other members of our community," the U.S. bishops conference officials said.

+Weeks earlier, two U.S. bishops, one in Texas and one in California, had denounced vaccines using cell lines from the tissue of aborted fetuses as immorally produced.
+One of the bishops said he refused to receive such a vaccine and encouraged rank-and-file Catholics to follow his lead.

-In reassuring faithful Catholics that getting a COVID-19 vaccine would not violate religious doctrine, the Vatican also noted that while various vaccines might be distributed in a country, “health authorities do not allow citizens to choose the vaccine with which to be inoculated."
-In those cases, it is morally acceptable to receive vaccines that have used cell lines from aborted fetuses, the Vatican said.
+The Vatican, in reassuring faithful Catholics that getting a COVID-19 vaccine would not violate the church’s moral teaching, noted that “health authorities do not allow citizens to choose the vaccine with which to be inoculated."
+Given such circumstances, it is morally acceptable to receive vaccines that have used cell lines from aborted fetuses, the Vatican said.

-The Vatican said the vaccines used cell lines “drawn from tissue obtained from two abortions that occurred in the last century.”
+The Vatican said the COVID-19 vaccines that are getting rolled out or are expected to be soon used cell lines “drawn from tissue obtained from two abortions that occurred in the last century.”

-The Vatican hasn’t said if and when Francis would be vaccinated nor which vaccine he might receive.
+The Vatican hasn’t said if and when Francis would be vaccinated against the coronavirus.
+The 84-year-old pontiff has a pilgrimage to Iraq planned for early March, and it's widely expected that he and the aides accompanying him would get vaccinated ahead of travel abroad.

+The Roman Catholic church's doctrinal orthodoxy office said “vaccination is not, as a rule, a moral obligation” and must be voluntary.
+Still, it said, from an ethical point of view, “the morality of vaccination depends not only on the duty to protect one's own health but also on the duty to pursue the common good.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.